 There are many books about home education.
 Those listed below are a few of my favourites, covering a wide range of styles and philosophies, with the most recently published at the top.
+You can find books about parenting in general can on the parenting books page.

 ‘Natural Curiosity’ by Lisa Carne